-- (iv) Pursuant to subsection (4)(C)(i), there is no limit on the number of ADUs that are permitted to be added in connection with a seismic retrofit, as long as all health and safety requirements are met. - Pursuant to the provisions of Section 307(I) of this Code, the Zoning Administrator may grant an Accessory Dwelling Unit a complete or partial waiver of the density limits and bicycle parking, rear yard, exposure, or open space standards of this Code for ADUs constructed within an existing building, and may grant a waiver of the density limits of this Code for ADUs constructed within a proposed building.
-If the Zoning Administrator grants a complete or partial waiver of the requirements of this Code and the subject lot contains any Rental Units at the time an application for a building permit is filed for construction of the Accessory Dwelling UnitADU(s), the property owner(s) shall enter into a Regulatory Agreement with the City under subsection (c)(4)(H) subjecting the ADU(s) to the San Francisco Residential Rent Stabilization and Arbitration Ordinance (Chapter 37 of the Administrative Code) as a condition of approval of the ADU(s).
-For purposes of this requirement, Rental Units shall be as defined in Section 37.2(r) of the Administrative Code. - (H) Regulatory Agreements.
-A Regulatory Agreement required by subsection (c)(4)(G) as a condition of approval of an Accessory Dwelling Unit shall contain the following:
+7 (iv) Pursuant to subsection (4)(C)(i), there is no limit on the number of 8 ADUs that are permitted to be added in connection with a seismic retrofit, as long as all health9 and safety requirements are met.

+(G) Waiver of Code Requirements; Applicability of Rent Ordinance.
+10 Pursuant to the provisions of Section 307(I) of this Code, the Zoning Administrator may grant 11 12 an Accessory Dwelling Unit a complete or partial waiver of the density limits and bicycle 13 parking, rear yard, exposure, or open space standards of this Code for ADUs constructed within 14 an existing building, and may grant a waiver of the density limits of this Code for ADUs constructed 15 within a proposed building.
+If the Zoning Administrator grants a complete or partial waiver of the 16 requirements of this Code and the subject lot contains any Rental Units at the time an 17 application for a building permit is filed for construction of the Accessory Dwelling UnitADU(s), 18 the property owner(s) shall enter into a Regulatory Agreement with the City under subsection 19 (c)(4)(H) subjecting the ADU(s) to the San Francisco Residential Rent Stabilization and 20 Arbitration Ordinance (Chapter 37 of the Administrative Code) as a condition of approval of 21 the ADU(s).
+For purposes of this requirement, Rental Units shall be as defined in Section 37.2(r) of the Administrative Code.
+22 23 (H) Regulatory Agreements.
+A Regulatory Agreement required by subsection (c)(4)(G) as a condition of approval of an Accessory Dwelling Unit shall contain thefollowing:

-1 (i) a statement that the ADU(s) are not subject to the Costa Hawkins 2 Rental Housing Act (California Civil Code Section 1954.50) because, under Section 3 1954.52(b), the owner has entered into this agreement with the City in consideration for a 4 complete or partial waiver of the density limits, and/or bicycle parking, rear yard, exposure, or 5 open space standards of this Code or other direct financial contribution or other form of 6 assistance specified in California Government Code Sections 65915 et seq. ("Agreement"); 7 and 8 (ii) a description of the complete or partial waiver of Code 9 requirements granted by the Zoning Administrator or other direct financial contribution or form 10 of assistance provided to the property owner; and 11 (iii) a description of the remedies for breach of the Agreement and 12 other provisions to ensure implementation and compliance with the Agreement.
+1 (i) a statement that the ADU(s) are not subject to the Costa Hawkins 2 Rental Housing Act (California Civil Code Section 1954.50) because, under Section 3 1954.52(b), the owner has entered into this agreement with the City in consideration for a complete or partial waiver of the density limits, and/or bicycle parking, rear yard, exposure, or 4 5 open space standards of this Code or other direct financial contribution or other form of 6 assistance specified in California Government Code Sections 65915 et seq. ("Agreement"); 7 and 8 (ii) a description of the complete or partial waiver of Code 9 requirements granted by the Zoning Administrator or other direct financial contribution or form of assistance provided to the property owner; and 10 a description of the remedies for breach of the Agreement and 11 (iii) 12 other provisions to ensure implementation and compliance with the Agreement.
 13 (iv) The property owner and the Planning Director (or the Director's 14 designee), on behalf of the City, will execute the Agreement, which shall be reviewed and 15 approved by the City Attorney's Office.
-The Agreement shall be executed prior to the City's 16 issuance of the First Construction Document for the project, as defined in Section 107A.13.1 17 of the San Francisco Building Code.
+The Agreement shall be executed prior to the City's issuance of the First Construction Document for the project, as defined in Section 107A.13.1 16 17 of the San Francisco Building Code.
 18 (v) Following execution of the Regulatory Agreement by all parties 19 and approval by the City Attorney, the Regulatory Agreement or a memorandum thereof shall 20 be recorded against the property and shall be binding on all future owners and successors in 21 interest.
-22 Any Regulatory Agreement entered into under this Section 207(c)(4) shall not preclude 23 a landlord from establishing the initial rental rate pursuant to Section 1954.53 of the Costa 24 Hawkins Rental Housing Act.
+Any Regulatory Agreement entered into under this Section 207(c)(4) shall not preclude 22 23 a landlord from establishing the initial rental rate pursuant to Section 1954.53 of the Costa 24 Hawkins Rental Housing Act.

 25 (I) Monitoring Program.